Council housing

 Right to Buy allows secure council tenants to buy their home at a reduced price or market value, depending how long they have been a tenant.

-- Eastbourne and Lewes (right to buy scheme)
+Eastbourne and Lewes councils - Right to Buy

 Right to Acquire - housing associations